AndyButland/UmbracoMapper/ReadMe.md

     - Added the option to provide a CustomMapping for a single property via the customisation dictionary
 - 2.0.8
     - Implemented the above via the `PropertyMapping` attribute
+- 2.0.9
+    - Added support for the use of string concatenation and coalescing when using IMapFromAttribute

 ## Credits

 Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.zonedigitial.com) for code, reviews and testing.

 ## License

-Copyright &copy; 2016 Andy Butland, Zone and [other contributors](https://github.com/AndyButland/UmbracoMapper/graphs/contributors)
+Copyright &copy; 2016-18 Andy Butland, Zone and [other contributors](https://github.com/AndyButland/UmbracoMapper/graphs/contributors)

 Licensed under the [MIT License](License.md)